Nexusoft/NexusMiner/README.md

 # NexusMiner

-Miner for Nexus Hash channel with FPGA.
+Miner for Nexus Hash channel with FPGA and (optional) CUDA GPU.
 Pool (currently hashpool.com, pool.blackminer.com) or Solo mining

 ## Wallet Setup

-Ensure you are on latest wallet daemon release 3.0.x or greater.
+Ensure you are on latest wallet daemon release 5.0.x or greater.
 Ensure wallet has been unlocked for mining.

 ```
     -llpallowip=<ip-port>   ex: -llpallowip=192.168.0.1:9325